 The statutory personal development curriculum requires schools to give specific attention to pupils' emotional wellbeing, health and safety, relationships, and the development of a moral thinking and value system.
-The curriculum also offers a medium to explore sensitive issues with children and young people in an age-appropriate way which helps them to develop appropriate protective behaviours.
-(2017/04).
+The curriculum also offers a medium to explore sensitive issues with children and young people in an age appropriate way which helps them to develop appropriate protective behaviours.
+(DE guidance "Safeguarding and Child Protection in Schools" Circular 2017/04)

 - 1. Our school seeks to promote pupils' awareness and understanding of safeguarding issues, including those related to child protection through its curriculum.
 The safeguarding of children is an important focus in the school's personal development programme and is also addressed where it arises within the context of subjects.
 Through the preventative curriculum we aim to build the confidence, self-esteem and personal resiliencies of children so that they can develop coping strategies and can make more positive choices in a range of situations. - 2.
-Throughout the school year child protection issues are addressed through class assemblies and there is a permanent child protection notice board in the main corridor and relevant information in each resource area, which provides advice and displays child helpline numbers.
-Other initiatives which address child protection and safety issues: School visitors e.g. fire fighters, police etc. health visitor parent programmes.
+Throughout the school year child protection issues are addressed through school assemblies and there is a permanent child protection notice board in the main corridors.
+Numbers of agencies are displayed.
+Worry slips and boxes are available for children to use.
+Other initiatives which address child protection and safety issues include visits from the police, internet safety day and visits from NSPCC.